dilawar/ncbs/handbook/student_handbook.markdown

 committee must include the TAC and one faculty member from another Institute or University.

+## Extensions
-**Extensions:** Requests for extension beyond the standard tenure must be submitted in writing by the TAC to Head Academics before the start of the Semester 9 or Semester 11 for PhD and Int-PhD students respectively.
+ Requests for extension beyond the standard tenure must be submitted in writing by the TAC to Head Academics before the start of the Semester 9 or Semester 11 for PhD and Int-PhD students respectively.
 Extensions are not granted in the MSc-by-Research programme.
 The request